 Scotland is a beautiful and verdant country, beloved for its dramatic scenery of mountains and valleys, rolling hills, green fields and forests, and rugged coastline.
 The Highlands are the most visited part of the country for walkers, explorers, and sightseers.
 But the scenery is equally beautiful in the Lowlands, islands, and the flat lands of the North-East.

 In addition to breathtaking natural beauty, Scotland also has lively and friendly cities.
-These cities often feature buildings of great architectural significance, and have a rich history and heritage that dates back thousands of years.
+These cities dominated by Edinburgh and Glasgow, often feature buildings of great architectural significance, and have a rich history and heritage that dates back thousands of years.
 Scottish history is well represented, with many ancient and historic sites.
 Other characteristics that attract visitors each year include golf (which was invented in Scotland, which contains some of the world’s best and most famous courses), whisky (with many distilleries offering tours to the public), family history (millions worldwide are descended from those who emigrated from Scotland during times of hardship in the 18th and 19th centuries), hiking, wildlife, and winter sports.

 While the sun may not always shine, the warm welcome and wonderful diversity of places, landscapes and experiences make Scotland the perfect destination for many different kinds of travellers.
 Sometimes awe-inspiring and majestic, sometimes ramshackle and faded, both modern and ancient, eccentric and charming, few travellers leave Scotland unaffected by their encounters.